MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-03-02-oo-encapsulation.md

     }
 </mermaid>

 Note: The relationship shown here is composition.
-PlayCard is composed of a Suit.
+PlayingCard is composed of a Suit.

 --